chengwei-xia/IC_Ahmed_WindTunnel/source/ExpManual.rst

 **Flaps & Power Box**

-The actuators on flaps are connected to PXI via a power box.
-There are four AO signals from PXI to the power box as actuations.
-Another 8 AI signals are from power box to PXI for measuring voltages.
-Connection & ports are listed as below:
+The actuators on the flaps are connected to PXI via a power box.
+There are four AO signals from PXI to the power box as actuation.
+Another 8 AI signals are from the power box to PXI for measuring voltages.
+Connection & ports are listed below:

 - 4 * AO -- BNC cable -- PXI:AO0-AO3
 - 8 * AI -- BNC cable -- PXI:AI9-AI16

 **ESP**

-ESP is connected to an external power supply via power cables and to host PC via a network cable.
+ESP is connected to an external power supply via power cables and to the host PC via a network cable.

 **Endevco**